YohanF1245/pigeon-devis-2/doc/business-rules.md

 A user must input a valid password to create an account Account must be verified by mail confirmation
 User cant request a password reset link
+## Dashboard management
+The dashboard shows globals statistics about the business activities The dashboard has a graph showing income and outcome.
+Income is splitted between money from emitted invoice, emitted estimate or paid invoice.
+The dashboard shows notification about number of estimate not paid on time The dashboard shows notification about number of invoices not paid on time The dashboard show the five last invoices, estimates and expense in a table The dashboard shows a balance with income and outcome
 ## Profile management
 A user has a first name (required)
 A user has a last name (required)